 We are not aware of any significant accounting policies used by the Council in controversial or emerging areas or for which there is a lack of authoritative guidance.

-We have included a discussion of significant accounting policies within the section titled "Accounting policies and estimates" on page 5.
+We have included a discussion of significant accounting policies within the section titled "Accounting policies and areas of emphasis" on pages 5-6.